kemalyst/kemalyst/README.md

  - Kemalyst::Handler::Params.instance
  - Kemalyst::Handler::Router.instance

+### Router

-The router will lookup based on the method and path and return the list of handlers you specify in the routes.cr file.
+The router will perform a lookup based on the method and path and return the chain of handlers you specify in the routes.cr file.

 An example of a route would be:
 ```